Using the Modern Records Centre catalogue

 How to search the archive catalogue

 The MRC catalogue will search for a keyword or phrase in all fields, including title, author and description.
-So, for instance, searching for the word ‘immigration’ will bring up all hits with the word ‘immigration’ in the title of a document, the description of the document or (less likely in this example) the name of the author.
+So, for instance, searching for the word ‘immigrationLink opens in a new window’ will bring up all hits with the word ‘immigration’ in the title of a document, the description of the document or (less likely in this example) the name of the author.
 The field is not case-sensitive.

-If you enter more than one word, the catalogue will automatically perform a Boolean search using the 'AND' command - in translation, this means that if you search for the two words ‘trade union’, the catalogue will bring you results where both words appear somewhere in the entry (although not necessarily next to each other), unless you actively choose an alternative method of searching.
+If you enter more than one word, the catalogue will automatically perform a Boolean search using the 'AND' command - in translation, this means that if you search for the two words ‘trade unionLink opens in a new window’, the catalogue will bring you results where both words appear somewhere in the entry (although not necessarily next to each other), unless you actively choose an alternative method of searching.

 If you would prefer to search for an exact phrase or for any of the words entered (rather than all), you can change the default search accordingly on either the catalogue home page (click on 'search options') or the search bar at the top of the results page (choose the click down options to the left of the search box).